 The budget smartphone market has become incredibly competitive over the past year or so thanks to ever-climbing flagship prices.
-Two of the hottest on the block are the Google Pixel 4a and the OnePlus Nord.
+Two of the hottest options on the block right now are the Google Pixel 4a and the OnePlus Nord.

 The former utilizes software to the fullest to get the most out of its limited hardware, while the latter relies more on specs to get the job done.
 Two completely different approaches to a mid-range smartphone, but which one comes out on top?

 Find out in Android Authority’s Google Pixel 4a vs OnePlus Nord hands-on comparison.

 Gorilla Glass 3

 2,400 x 1,080

 Corning Gorilla Glass 5